Phantom (Sword of Truth): Plot

 The division of the Imperial Order rejoins the main forces, now laying siege on the People's Palace.
 Richard catches a glimpse of Kahlan as he is taken into the camp and revives her will to fight on and remember her past.
 Back at the Wizard's Keep, while discussing Richard's desire to save Kahlan, Zedd states that even though Richard is trying hard, Kahlan is as good as dead.
 The Chainfire spell put in place over her destroys memories, not just overlap them or bury them; Kahlan will never remember any of them, even Richard, ever again.
-Nicci has a revelation about the all important Prophecies that Richard must lead them in the final battle and puts one of the Boxes of Orden in play in Richard's name, so that not only the Sisters of the Dark have superiority in that matter.
+Nicci has a revelation about the all-important Prophecies that Richard must lead them in the final battle and puts one of the Boxes of Orden in play in Richard's name, so that not only the Sisters of the Dark have superiority in that matter.

 The book ends with a few major cliffhangers: Richard is a captive in the Imperial Order's main camp, without his sword or his gift; Kahlan is a captive of Jagang with a Rada'han; the Boxes of Orden are in play by Nicci; there is a problem with Chainfire and with magic; that the Imperial Order is slowly making their way into the central stronghold of the D'Haran forces: the People's Palace, but also the D'Haran forces appear able to cut off the Imperial Order supply lines just as winter starts.

 Wizard's Tenth Rule

-The Wizard's Tenth Rule, revealed in Phantom, is:
+Each of the novels in the Sword of Truth series reveals a "Wizard's Rule" — a magical principle that allows Wizards to be savvy manipulators of the world around them.
+The novel reveals the Wizard's Tenth Rule:

-Wilfully turning aside from the truth is treason to one's self.
+Willfully turning aside from the truth is treason to one's self.